 Collections

-The Collections tab lists all of the collections to which this media has been added and lets you add it to additional collections or remove it.
+The Collections tab lists all the collections to which this media has been added, allowing you to add it to additional collections or remove it.

 - Click Add To A Collection to add the media to a collection.